goplayerjuggler/tuneTable/README.md

 [goplayerjuggler.github.io/tuneTable/?q=crooked](https://goplayerjuggler.github.io/tuneTable/?q=crooked)
 * the `g` parameter limits the list to a sublist, those tunes whose `groups` are matches.
 This is meant to be used for sharing only some of the list with a target audience.
 Example:
 [goplayerjuggler.github.io/tuneTable/?g=alora](https://goplayerjuggler.github.io/tuneTable/?g=alora)
-Unlike the other pages, other tunes are no longer accessible.
+Unlike the other query parameters, with this option the other tunes that do not match are no longer accessible.

 ## Current default list of tunes
 It’s a hodgepodge list of tunes I either like, am interested in, or want to share with some musicians, or … A fair number of the scores there are my own work, either transcriptions of other people’s tunes or original pieces.
 I reserve some rights on this via a CC licence; details below.

+A good proportion of the tunes was loaded from [thesession.org](https://thesession.org) based on my tune book there; but I haven’t yet gone through the tunes to check important things like the key – for contour sorting, it makes a big difference, e.g. having `K:G` instead of `K: Dmix`!

 The current default list of tunes can be changed easily using the tool’s edit and import functionalities.

-## Code status
-This project is in the alpha stage of development.
-Which is one reason why I haven’t yet done any publicity for it.

 ## Dev notes
 I used Claude.ai to do a lot of the dev work.
 Tune rendering and transposing is done by [abcjs](https://github.com/paulrosen/abcjs), a library written by by Paul Rosen and Gregory Dyke.

+Most of the other functionality related to ABC is in my [“abc-tools” repo](https://github.com/goplayerjuggler/abc-tools).

+## Thanks
 A tip of the hat to:

-* Michael Eskin and his amazing and indispensable online ABC editor, [ABC tools](https://michaeleskin.com/app/abctools.html), which no doubt is part of the inspiration behind this.
-Michael has already kindly given me a few tips on several details; and I adapted his code to write the incipit generator.
+* Michael Eskin and his amazing online ABC editor, [ABC tools](https://michaeleskin.com/app/abctools.html), which no doubt is part of the inspiration behind this.
+Michael has already kindly given me a few tips on several details; and I used some of his code when building the incipit generator.

 * Anton Bregolas, whose [TuneTable](https://anton-bregolas.github.io/Tunetable/) inspired me to set up “import from thesession.org”.

 * Jeremy from [thesession.org](https://thesession.org) for providing such an great resource and helping me with a question about it.

 ## Licenses